chaoss/augur/docs/source/docker/getting-started.rst

 Answer the prompt to select the type of deployment to use:

-1. Deploy the frontend and backend using docker connected to a non-docker database.
+1. Deploy the backend using docker connected to a non-docker database.
-    This option lets you deploy the frontend and backend together using your own database whether local or remote.
+    This option lets you deploy the backend using your own database whether local or remote.
-2. Deploy the frontend, backend, and database together in docker containers.
+2. Deploy the backend and database together in docker containers.
-    This option lets you deploy the frontend, backend and database together as a pure docker deployment starting from an empty database.
+    This option lets you deploy the backend and database together as a pure docker deployment starting from an empty database.
-3. Deploy the frontend, backend, and database together in docker containers using premade test data This option lets you deploy the frontend, backend and database together as a pure docker environment with pregenerated testing data to use.
+3. Deploy the backend, and database together in docker containers using premade test data This option lets you deploy the backend and database together as a pure docker environment with pregenerated testing data to use.
 This option is great for trying out augur.

-Deploying the frontend and backend using docker connected to a non-docker database
+Deploying the backend using docker connected to a non-docker database
 ----------------------------------------------------------------------------------

 Answer yes when the script prompts you for your database credentials if you did not manually generate the docker_env.txt.
 They will be saved locally and will persist if left unchanged.